Author

 - Clear ownership and accountability through named matter owners, site owners, and legal approvers

-These controls ensure users only access information tied to their role and assigned matters reducing exposure while supporting daily legal work.
+These controls ensure users only access information tied to their role and assigned matters.
+This reduces information exposure while supporting day-to-day legal work.

 Role-Based Access Designed for Matters, Clients, and Ethical Boundaries

-Legal teams do not think in abstract roles alone, they think in matters, clients, and ethical obligations.
-Secure digital workspaces must reflect this reality.
+A legal professional's role isn't the only thing that matters.
+Legal teams operate around matters, clients, and ethical obligations.
+Secure digital workspaces must, then, reflect this reality.

-In practice, role-based access often maps to matter-specific workspaces, where attorneys, paralegals, and external counsel are granted access only for the duration of a case or project.
-Client-segregated sites, ethical walls, and time-limited permissions prevent cross-matter visibility even within the same legal department.
+In practice, role-based access can be implemented using matter-specific workspaces.
+Only granting attorneys, paralegals, and external counsel access to certain information for the duration of a case or project is one way to do this.
+Client-segregated sites, ethical walls, and time-limited permissions also prevent cross-matter visibility – even within the same legal department.

-This approach reduces the risk of accidental disclosure and aligns security controls with professional responsibility requirements.
+This approach can reduce the risk of accidental disclosure and maintain security controls while still allowing the appropriate access for work to be done.

 Data Privacy, Confidentiality, and Legal Defensibility

-Data privacy is central to legal operations.
-Secure digital workspaces must support data classification, encryption, and retention policies that align with regulatory and contractual obligations.
+Furthermore, data privacy is a key aspect of legal operations.
+The policies of a secure digital workspace relating to data classification, encryption, and retention need to satisfy regulatory and contractual obligations.

 AI Security in Legal Workspaces: Control First, Automation Second

-When AI tools such as Copilot are introduced into legal workspaces, they must inherit the same permission boundaries, sensitivity labels, and retention policies as human users.
+AI creates a lot of buzz around privacy and security.
+However, it can be controlled.
+When introducing AI tools like Copilot to legal workspaces, they can, and should, be configured to have the same permission boundaries, sensitivity labels, and retention policies as a human user would.

-AI should not expand access.
-It should operate strictly within existing legal security controls, retrieving only the content a user is already authorized to see.
+In simple words, AI should not expand access.
+Rather, it should operate strictly within existing security controls, and only be able to retrieve content and develop responses with data a user is already authorized to see.
 This principle is critical for maintaining confidentiality, privilege, and trust as AI becomes part of everyday legal workflows.

 Secure Collaboration with External Counsel and Clients